-Excessive sporting activity may impair long-term success of hip resurfacingFebruary 8th, 2012 in Arthritis & Rheumatism /
+Excessive sporting activity may impair long-term success of hip resurfacingFebruary 8, 2012 in Medicine & Health / Arthritis & Rheumatism

 In hip resurfacing the femoral ball in the hip joint is not removed, but instead is trimmed and capped with a smooth metal covering.
 Young and active patients with arthritis often choose hip resurfacing over total hip replacement to minimize the risk of hip dislocation, and to preserve the bone for a revision surgery should the primary resurfacing fail.
 However, the long-term effects of sports on a resurfaced hip were unknown.